top of page

 Thanks must also go to Lewes Scaffolding Ltd who provided all necessary scaffolding.

-As reported on the Building Appeal page, the exterior of the building has been cleaned (summer 2022), the lobby floor has been carpeted (summer 2022) and the cork tiling to the chapel refurbished (summer 2022).
+As reported above the Building Appeal raised funds to allow the exterior of the building to be cleaned (summer 2022), the lobby floor has been carpeted (summer 2022) and the cork tiling to the chapel refurbished (summer 2022).
 Our thanks to Image Flooring Ltd, for the lobby flooring, S&P Flooring for the cork tile refurbishment and to Heritage Blast Cleaning Co for the external cleaning.

 News and Events: News